-We certify the design and implementation of high-value planting projects in cities.
-Companies can provide funds for projects that align with corporate social and environmental responsibility goals and improve communities across the country.
+We certify the design and reporting of high-value tree planting projects in cities.
+Companies can provide funds for projects that align with corporate social responsibility goals and advance environmental justice for communities across the country.

 Impact Certification provides standardized project reporting with science-based metrics and scores for social equity, human health, and environmental impacts.

 CFC’s Impact Certification provides Microsoft with quantified, reportable outcomes that are central to ensuring the most positive impact from our investments.
 We are excited to have a scoring mechanism to help us evaluate each project’s ability to improve social equity, human health, and ecosystem services.—Holly Beale, Environmental Sustainability Lead for Datacenter Community Development

 Equity and HealthLeverage dollars to drive change